FOSS-UCSC/FOSSALGO/.github/PULL_REQUEST_TEMPLATE.md

 -   [ ] This pull request has a descriptive title.
 For example, `Added {Algorithm/DS name} [{Language}]`, not `Update README.md` or `Added new code`.

 -   [ ] This pull request shall only be merged once the build passes.
-(You can merge if everything fine)

 -   [ ] I have mentioned the issue number correctly (with hyper-link) in this pull request description.